Shopping for guitar tuners but need to do some research first?

 They also provided an ideal solution for recording studios, since they offered multiple ins/outs, and could be easily incorporated into the most complex setups.

-Currently, these are the top models I recommend:
+Currently, this is the top models I recommend:

 For acoustic guitar players, the problem with handheld and clip-on tuners is…